USAFORUNHCRhive/template/README.md

 # Repository Template

 This repository is a general template for new repositories as part of USA for UNHCR Hive.
-The repository does need to include all items in this template and will likely additional items, but must include a README file, [license](LICENSE), [code of conduct](CODE_OF_CONDUCT) and [contributing guide](CONTRIBUTING.md).
+The repository does need to include all items in this template and will likely have additional items, but must include a README file, [license](LICENSE), [code of conduct](CODE_OF_CONDUCT) and [contributing guide](CONTRIBUTING.md).

 # Example README